xmonader/letsbuildacompiler-pretty/src/tutor12_miscellany.md

 Code this up  and  give  it  a  try.
 You'll find that you can, indeed, bury comments anywhere you like.
-The comments never even get into the parser proper ... every call to `GetChar` just returns any character that's NOT part of a comment.
+The comments never even get into the parser proper ... every call to `GetChar` just returns any character that's _not_ part of a comment.

-As a matter of fact, while  this  approach gets the job done, and may even be  perfectly  satisfactory  for  you, it does its job a little  TOO  well.
+As a matter of fact, while  this  approach gets the job done, and may even be  perfectly  satisfactory  for  you, it does its job a little  _too_  well.
 First  of all, most  programming  languages specify that a comment should be treated like a  space,  so  that comments aren't allowed  to  be embedded in, say, variable names.
-This current version doesn't care WHERE you put comments.
+This current version doesn't care _where_ you put comments.

 Second, since the  rest  of  the  parser can't even receive a `{` character, you will not be allowed to put one in a quoted string.